-The Namibian annual inflation rate accelerated to 5.6% y/y in November, following the 5.1% y/y increase in prices recorded in November.
+The Namibian annual inflation rate moderated to 5.1% y/y in December, following the 5.6% y/y increase in prices recorded in November.
 Prices in the overall NCPI basket decreased 0.2% m/m.
 The annual average inflation rate for 2018 was 4.3%, compared to 6.2% in 2017.
-On a year-on-year basis, overall prices in five of the basket categories rose at a quicker rate in November than in October, three remained unchanged, while four categories saw lower rates of price increases.
-Prices for goods increased by 6.1% y/y while prices for services increased by 4.8% y/y.
-The increase in prices for services was unchanged from the increase recorded in October, while goods inflation accelerated on a monthly basis.
+On a year-on-year basis, overall prices in five of the twelve basket categories rose at a quicker rate in December than in November, with four categories recording slower rates of inflation and three categories remained unchanged.
+Prices for goods increased by 5.3% y/y while prices for services increased by 4.9% y/y.

-Transport, the third largest basket item, was once again the largest contributor to annual inflation, accounting for 1.8% of the total 5.6% annual inflation rate.
-Transport prices increased by 1.9% m/m and 13.8% y/y in November, up from the 1.2% m/m and 13.6% y/y increases seen in October.
-Prices in the three sub-categories all recorded increases on a year-on-year basis.
-Prices related to the operation of personal transport equipment increased by 15.4% y/y in November, compared to the 15.5% y/y increase recorded in the preceding month.
-The price of petrol increased by 50 cents per litre in November, while the price of diesel went up by 70 cents per litre, contributing to the jump in the overall category.
-Prices relating to the purchase of vehicles increased at a rate of 6.9% y/y, while prices related to public transportation services increased by 18.2% y/y due to the increases in taxi and bus fares in September.
+Transport, the third largest basket item, was the largest contributor to annual inflation, accounting for 1.5% of the total 5.1% annual inflation rate.
+Prices for this basket item decreased by 1.8% m/m, but increased 10.9% y/y in December.
+Prices in all three sub-categories recorded increases on a year-on-year basis.
+Prices relating to the purchase of vehicles increased at a rate of 6.8% y/y, while prices related to public transportation services increased by 18.2% y/y due to the increases in taxi and bus fares in September.

-The Housing and utilities category was the second largest contributor to annual inflation due to its large weighting in the basket.
-Prices for this category remained flat m/m for a third month running and increased 3.7% y/y.
-Prices in the electricity, gas and other fuels subcategory increased 8.7% y/y, significantly slower than the inflation of 8.7% recorded in November, due to base effects.
-The regular maintenance and repair of dwellings subcategory recorded an increase in prices of 3.5% y/y, which is a marginally slower rate of increase than the 3.7% y/y registered in the previous month.
-Month-on-month, prices of all the subcategories remained relatively unchanged.
+The Housing and utilities category was the third largest contributor to annual inflation due to its large weighting in the basket.
+Prices for this category remained flat m/m and increased 3.1% y/y.
+Prices in the electricity, gas and other fuels subcategory increased 4.9% y/y, significantly slower than the inflation of 8.7% recorded in November, due to base effects.
+The regular maintenance and repair of dwellings subcategory registered an increase in prices of 2.5% y/y although prices decreased by 0.7% m/m.
+This follows a 0.3% decrease in prices in this category in November.